jessemillar/deserted-island-devops-notes/kick-em-or-keep-em.md

 	- We, as humans, use blame as a way to "give voice to uncomfortable things"
 	- Instead of becoming "blameless" become "blame aware"
 - A "facilitator" works to help everyone speak roughly an equal amount
-	- Oh healthy teams, everyone has a roughly-equivalent voice
+	- On healthy teams, everyone has a roughly-equivalent voice
 	- As a facilitator, try to step outside the conversation to introduce new perspectives
 	- You are there to help, not to take sides
 	- A facilitator should speak as little as possible
 - Conflict is going to happen but it can happen in a way that helps people feel comfortable and heard
 	- "It's hard to make progress until people feel heard."
 - Use the phrase "just like me" when analyzing and communicating situations
 - Four levels of nonviolent communication
 	1. Observations